Aman-Clement/Aman-Clement/README.md

 ---

 <h3 OTD<h2 head>"Laika launched into space".</h2 head><h3 quote align='center'>"On this day in 1957, Laika, a stray dog picked up by the Soviet spaceflight program, became the first living creature to be launched into space and orbit Earth.
-Discover what how seven other animals became famous".</h3 quote></h3 OTD
+Discover how seven other animals became famous".</h3 quote></h3 OTD